-Other Religions Angels and Miracles Angels According to Multiple Religions Share Flipboard Email Print Pascal Deloche / Godong / Getty Images Angels and Miracles An Introduction To Angels All About Miracles Prayer and Meditation Religious Texts Famous Archangels By Whitney Hopler Religion Expert B.A., Comparative Religion, George Mason University Whitney Hopler has written on faith topics since 1994.
-She is communications director for the Center for Advancement of Well-Being at George Mason University. our editorial process Whitney Hopler Updated September 03, 2018 Angels are powerful spiritual beings who serve God and human beings in a wide variety of ways, say people who believe in them.
+Other Religions Angels and Miracles Angels According to Multiple Religions Share Flipboard Email Print Pascal Deloche / Godong / Getty Images Angels and Miracles An Introduction To Angels All About Miracles Prayer and Meditation Religious Texts Famous Archangels By Whitney Hopler Religion Expert B.A., English, George Mason University Whitney Hopler is a writer and editor who has covered faith since 1994.
+She is the author of the upcoming book "Waking Up to Wonder." our editorial process Whitney Hopler Updated September 03, 2018 Angels are powerful spiritual beings who serve God and human beings in a wide variety of ways, say people who believe in them.
 The English word "angel" is derived from the Greek word "angelos," which means "messenger."
 The faithful from the world's major religions believe that angels are messengers from God who carry out tasks that God assigns them to perform on Earth.
 Visiting Earth When they appear on Earth, angels may be in either human or heavenly form.
 So angels may visit in disguise, looking just like human beings.
 Or angels may appear as they've been popularly depicted in art, as creatures with human faces and powerful wings, often shining with light from within.
 Worshiping God Religions such as Judaism, Christianity, and Islam say that an important part of angels' work is worshiping the God who created them, such as by praising him in heaven.
 Some religions, such as Islam, say that all angels serve God faithfully.
 Other religions, such as Christianity, say that some angels are faithful to God, while others have rebelled against him and are now known as demons.
 Gaining Knowledge Religions like Hinduism and Buddhism, as well as belief systems such as New Age spirituality, say that angels can be beings who have worked their way up from low to high spiritual planes by passing spiritual tests, and may continue to grow wiser and stronger even after they've achieved an angelic state.
 Delivering Messages Just as their name implies, angels may deliver God's messages to humans, such as by comforting, encouraging, or warning people according to what's best in each situation into which God sends them.
 Guarding People Angels may work hard to guard the people they're assigned to from danger.
 Stories about angels rescuing people facing perilous situations are popular in our culture.
 Some people from religious traditions like Catholicism believe that everyone has a guardian angel divinely assigned to them for their entire earthly lifetime.
 Recording Deeds Some people believe that angels record the activities people choose to do.
 Some New Age, Jewish, and Christian believers say that an archangel named Metatron records everything that happens in the universe, with help from angels of the powers angelic rank.
 Islam says that God has created angels called Kiraman Katibin who specialize in recording deeds and that God assigns two of those angels to each person, with one recording the person's good deeds and another recording the person's evil deeds.
 In Sikhism, angels named Chitar and Gupta record the decisions of all people, with Chitar recording deeds that other humans see and Gupta recording deeds that are hidden from other people but known to God.